logo for my-island-penang.com

 1. Use softened banana leaves to line the basket or tins.
 To soften the leaf, basked over fire or gas stove.

 2. Watch how Aunty Yean finger moves as she lines the tins.
 3 layers of banana leaf is advisable.
-Round piece for center.
+Cut a round piece for center.

 3. The aroma from the steamed rattan and banana leaf is what makes our Ti Kuih so special and different.

-Softened the banana leaves first.
-Photos Ti Kuih: Lining the tins.
-Lined using Steamed Banana leaves
+Photos Ti Kuih: Lined using Steamed Banana leaves.

 Mixing the batter